 It’s easy for new moms to be so focused on taking care of their little ones that they forget to take care of themselves.

-As a rule of thumb, you should be eating the same nutrient-dense diet while nursing as while pregnant.
+As a rule of thumb, eat the same nutrient-dense diet while nursing as while pregnant.
 Read more about what to eat while pregnant and nursing here.

 If you need to, ask a loved-one for help or hire a helper so you can take much-needed breaks.
 By nourishing yourself first your body will be best equipped to provide nourishment for your baby.

 #3 – Chill out

 Stress will absolutely reduce your milk supply.
 Making your sanity a priority will not only help to prolong breastfeeding, but will also start setting a good example of self care for your child… Yes, she’s watching you.

 #4 – Ask an expert

 Often times, low milk production can be rectified with some support from an experienced lactation consultant.
 She can help you to determine the best positioning, scheduling, pumping, and supplementation so you don’t have to give up on giving baby the best nutrition possible.